Dayo Wong

-Dayo Wong Tze Wah (born 5 September 1960) is a Hong Kong actor and standup comedian.
-Known as a pioneer of stand-up comedy in Hong Kong, he is known for his stadium shows integrating political satire and social commentary.
-He has performed at the Hong Kong Coliseum, including 26 sold-out shows at his farewell stand-up performance.
-Wong is also a successful TV and film actor, having starred in the two highest grossing domestic films in Hong Kong history.
+Dayo Wong Tze-wah (born 5 September 1960) is a Hong Kong actor and comedian.
+A pioneer of stand-up comedy in the Chinese-speaking world, he is known for his stadium-scale performances integrating political satire and social commentary, including 26 sold-out shows at the Hong Kong Coliseum for his farewell performance in 2018.
+His notable films include A Guilty Conscience (2023), The Last Dance (2024), and Night King (2026), which consecutively broke the record for the highest grossing domestic films in history and currently sit as the top three highest-grossing Hong Kong films of all time.

 Biography

 Wong gained a bachelor's degree in philosophy from the University of Alberta in Canada.

 He began his career in the entertainment industry in Hong Kong in 1984, but he is best known for his works in live stand-up comedy which he started performing regularly since 1990.
 Since then he has starred in TV dramas and films and has recorded several albums.

 Television

 Dayo had his TVB TV series debut in 1999, acting as "Lai Sam" in Justice Sung 2.
 A year later, he reached a milestone as a lazy law firm assistant in War of the Genders, winning the "My Favourite Television Character Award" in 2002.
 He won two awards in 2004: the My Favourite On-Screen Partners (with Ada Choi in Catch the Uncatchable) and again, the My Favourite Television Character Award (also in Catch the Uncatchable).